RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 The main Forums page has the title "Online Therapy & Suppost Forum".
 It has four tabs: Popular, New, Top and Needs Reply.
 Smart Links recognizes the four tabs as separate URLs, but they all have the same page title.
 You can change the page title manually.
 It's possible a future version of Smart Links will change the page title automatically.

+The [Browse Listeners](https://www.7cups.com/BrowseListeners/) link in the Chat menu links to a page with the title and heading, "Need to talk to someone?"
+You can customize the search on this page, and 7 Cups reflects the customized search in the URL.
+Therefore Smart Links recognizes each customized search as a separate page.
+However, the pages all have the same title.
+You can change the title manually.

 The [Our Team](https://www.7cups.com/about/ourteam.php) page has nine tabs, but 7 Cups does not distinquish between them either in the URL or in the page title.
 Therefore Smart Links cannot tell them apart, and it is not possible to link to a particular tab.

+### Known issues
+Known issues in version 0.1:

+- On the main Forums page, the four tabs all have the same page title.

+### Removing Smart Links
+If you want to remove Smart Links, you can temporarily disable the script or you can delete it.
+You can also disable or delete Tampermonkey.

+### Feedback
+To provide feedback, please use the forum thread: [Smart Links]()

+Alternatively go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.

+7 Cups does not provide any support for Smart Links.
+Please do not contact 7 Cups support about it, because no one at 7 Cups can help.
+Instead, provide feedback to the author.

+### Acknowledgments

+Smart Links was inspired by an idea posted in the forums by @DanaMH.